MudroadWhite/New-Principia/notes/tactics.md

 4. perform the tactic and immediately conclude the subproof.
 Since we don't always need to go through the full routine, we're only requiring that
 - Tactics above are **allowed** to use, when they are the necessary preparations to perform a custom Ltac.

+## Debugging the proof
+It happens that users might want to check the proofs in more detail.
+How to debug the proof is completely personal for completely personal purposes, but there are some tactics I commonly use:
+- `simpl`s to simplify a hypothesis
+- `Close Scope`/`Open Scope` to enable specific notations